irit-melodi/irit-rst-dt/README.md

 harness first.
 You could likewise also consider reducing the learners and decoders you want to experiment with initially.

-Note that the current configuration assumes that learners and decoders are independent of each other.
-If you have something like the structured perceptron learner which depends on its decoder, talk to Eric.
-Likewise, we don't yet offer a way to change the configuration settings for the learners/decoders.
-Talk to Eric about improving the harness.

 ### Basics

 Using the harness consists of two steps, gathering the features, and